hacoeur-24/alfresco-soap-api/alfresco-soap-api/README.md

 Alfresco's SOAP API does not provide a direct way to fetch children for any nodeRef.
 This library implements a robust recursive path resolution algorithm:

 - For any nodeRef, the library will recursively fetch the node and its parent chain, building the full Lucene path (e.g., `/app:company_home/cm:Sites/cm:MySite`).
-- **Special handling for Company Home/root nodes:** The library detects Company Home by nodeRef (using normalization for case and whitespace) as well as by properties, and will never attempt to resolve a parent for the root node.
-This prevents errors like "Could not resolve parent for nodeRef: ..." when browsing from the repository root, even if nodeRef formatting is inconsistent.
+- **Special handling for Company Home/root nodes:** The library detects Company Home by nodeRef (using normalization for case and whitespace) as well as by properties, and when fetching its children, directly queries `/app:company_home/*` instead of trying to resolve its parent.
+This prevents errors like "Could not resolve parent for nodeRef: ..." when browsing from the repository root, even if nodeRef formatting is inconsistent, and guarantees navigation from the root always works.
 - This path is then used in a Lucene query to fetch children, enabling navigation and traversal for all folders, subfolders, and files.
 - This approach is industry standard for Alfresco integrations and is essential for migration, export, and deep traversal use cases.
 - The implementation includes defensive checks, logging, and a recursion limit to prevent infinite loops and help debug edge cases.